-- Ensure that teachers and Mentors follow the programme assessment guidance provided and that learning has been assessed using the techniques and instruments as indicated in the validated programme. - Monitor the consistency of assessment decisions and maintain accuracy. - Maintain up to date records of internal verification and sampling activities. - Assist in conducting re-checks or reviews as required by the Collaborating Provider's Programme Manager.
+- Ensure that teachers/trainers/instructors/tutors Instructors and Mentors follow the programme assessment guidance provided and that learning has been assessed using the techniques and instruments as indicated in the validated programme. - Monitor the consistency of assessment decisions and maintain accuracy. - Maintain up to date records of internal verification and sampling activities. - Assist in conducting re-checks or reviews as required by the Collaborating Provider's Programme Manager.